 We use the following approach to solve the I2I task (the same as in \cite{wu2021stylealign}): first, we invert a source image to the $Z_{opt}$ latent space using a source domain generator.
 Then, we feed this representation to a generator in the target domain.
 In a reference-based setup, we additionally use the target generator to obtain the latent code for a reference image and then combine the first $6$ style codes from the source image with the latest codes from the reference image.
 We perform $1000$ optimization steps with truncation $\psi = 0.7$, and we use truncation $\psi = 0.8$ at inference time.

 We use validation splits of the AFHQ datasets ($500$ images) for the source and reference images.
 For reference-based I2I, we randomly select $10$ reference images for each source image.

-Figure~\ref{fig:app_i2i_unconditional} confirms that StyleSpace+ and Affine+ can transfer pose and style from the source image to the image in the target domain.
-Interestingly, Affine+ seems to preserve style a bit worse than the Full or StyleSpace+ parameterizations (most notably for the Cat target domain).
+Figure~\ref{fig:app_i2i_unconditional} confirms that AffineLight+ and Affine+ can transfer pose and style from the source image to the image in the target domain.
+Interestingly, Affine+ seems to preserve style a bit worse than the Full or AffineLight+ parameterizations (most notably for the Cat target domain).
 For reference-based I2I, Figure~\ref{fig:app_i2i_ref_based} shows that all parameterizations are comparable both quantitatively and qualitatively.

 \FloatBarrier